codefellows/portland-201d3/class12_tue/README.md

 ## Code Challenge

 ### Challenge # 1
-- Create a web app that shows the user a checkbox labeled "blocked" and a &t;button&gt;.
+- Create a web app that shows the user a checkbox labeled "blocked" and a &lt;button&gt;.
 - By default, leave the checkbox *unchecked*.
 - When the user clicks the &lt;button&gt;, toggle the visibility of an element that says "Hello!".
 - When the checkbox is *checked*, disable the behavior of the &lt;button&gt; -- i.e., don't let that buton toggle the text element.